 Depth Psychology doctoral students who have passed the written comprehensive examination are eligible to take the oral examination in the third year (Spring for Community/ Liberation/Ecopsychology students, Spring for Somatic Studies students, and Summer or Winter depending on the track for Jungian and Archetypal Studies students).
 This is the final evaluation of students' ability to integrate academic coursework, and the oral exam serves as partial fulfillment of the degree requirements.
-A student who fails the exam will be required to take a tutorial and to remediate the failed examination, by revising his or her concept paper based on the examiners' feedback during the oral examination and/or by writing a fifteen-page paper judged by the faculty to be a viable doctoral-level presentation.
+A student who fails the exam will be required to take a tutorial and to remediate the failed examination, by revising their concept paper based on the examiners' feedback during the oral examination and/or by writing a fifteen-page paper judged by the faculty to be a viable doctoral-level presentation.
 A re-examination fee will be charged to each student's account.
-If the student does not pass the oral exam or the equivalent paper within two attempts, he or she will be placed on academic disqualification status.
+If the student does not pass the oral exam or the equivalent paper within two attempts, they will be placed on academic disqualification status.

-Depth Psychotherapy/Integrative Therapy & Healing Practices specialization - Written Comprehensive Examination

-Depth Psychotherapy specialization students who have successfully completed at least five quarters of Ph.D. coursework and who are in good standing will be eligible to complete the written comprehensive examination.
-Students in the Integrative Therapy & Healing Practices specialization who have successfully completed at least six quarters of Ph.D. coursework and who are in good standing are eligible to complete the written comprehensive examination.
+Integrative Therapy & Healing Practices specialization - Written Comprehensive Examination Students in the Integrative Therapy & Healing Practices specialization who have successfully completed at least six quarters of Ph.D. coursework and who are in good standing are eligible to complete the written comprehensive examination.

-For Depth Psychotherapy specialization students, the written exam will consist of a take home assignment given at the end of the Winter Quarter and due at the end of the Spring Quarter of their second year.
 For Depth Therapy specializations students, the written exam will consist of a take home assignment given at the end of the Spring Quarter and due at the end of the Summer Quarter of their second year.
 This is an evaluation of the student's understanding of the coursework to date as well as an opportunity to set learning goals for the balance of the program.
 It serves as partial fulfillment of the degree requirements.

 The examination will be read by two faculty members and must be approved by both in order for the student to pass.
 Students who do not pass the written examination may retake it one-time only and will be required to take an academic tutorial prior to retaking the exam.
 A re-examination fee will be charged to the student's account.
-If the student does not pass the written examination within two attempts, he or she will be placed on academic disqualification status.
+If the student does not pass the written examination within two attempts, they will be placed on academic disqualification status.

-Depth Psychotherapy/Integrative Therapy & Healing Practices specialization - Oral Comprehensive Presentation
+Integrative Therapy & Healing Practices specialization - Oral Comprehensive Presentation

-Depth Psychotherapy/Integrative Therapy & Healing Practices specialization students who have passed the written comprehensive examination are eligible to take the oral comprehensive examination in the summer of their third year.
-The oral exam occurs in the context of DPP 994/DPT 994 Oral Comprehensive Presentation which also focuses on the development of teaching and oral presentation skills.
+Depth Psychotherapy/Integrative Therapy & Healing Practices specialization students who have passed the written comprehensive examination are eligible to take the oral comprehensive examination in the winter of their third year.
+The oral exam occurs in the context of DPT 994 Oral Comprehensive Presentation which also focuses on the development of teaching and oral presentation skills.
 The exam is the final evaluation of the student's ability to integrate academic coursework and practical experience, and the exam serves as partial fulfillment of the degree requirements.